Athlete’s Foot (Tinea Pedis)

 Athlete’s foot can affect the skin between your toes, the bottoms of your feet, the tops of your feet, the edges of your feet and your heels.
 Your skin may appear irritated (red, purple, gray or white), scaly or flaky.

 Athlete’s foot affects everyone.
-However, it most commonly affects men and people over the age of 60.
+However, it most commonly affects men (and people assigned male at birth) and people over the age of 60.
 You may be more likely to develop athlete’s foot if you have:

 How common is athlete’s foot?

 Athlete’s foot is common.
-Estimates suggest that 3% to 15% of the population has athlete’s foot, and 70% of the population will get athlete’s point at some time in their lives.
+Estimates suggest that 3% to 15% of the population has athlete’s foot, and 70% of the population will have athlete’s point at some time in their lives.

 Symptoms and Causes